amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-forms-with-no-database-table/post.md

     import Ecto.Changeset

-And create our changeset the same way we would create it, if our module was standard, connected to database model.
+And create our changeset the same way we would for a standard, connected to database model.

     @required_fields ~w(last_name email content)
     @optional_fields ~w(first_name)